Northward-Design/gulp-recipes-es6/ingredients/html/minify-html/README.md

-Minify HTML
+Minify HTML Ingredient
 ================================================================================

-An HTML Minification task.
+An HTML Minification Task.

-Copies all `.html` files from `src/html` to `dist` in a minified format using [gulp-htmlmin](https://www.npmjs.com/package/gulp-htmlmin)
+- Minifies all `.html` files from `src/html` to `dist`.

 Usage
 --------------------------------------------------------------------------------